mcneel/developer.rhino3d.com/_guide_topics/rhinopython/eto-forms-python.md

 class SampleEtoViewRoomNumber(forms.Dialog[bool]):
 ```

-In this case the new class will be named `SampleEtoRoomNumberDialog` and extends the Eto class `Eto.Froms.Dialog[bool]`.
+In this case the new class will be named `SampleEtoRoomNumberDialog` and inherits the Eto class `Eto.Froms.Dialog[bool]`.
 The `bool` argument shows that a Boolean value is expected back from the dialog.
-This boolean value can be used to tell if the `OK` or `Cancel` button was hit when the dialog was exited.
+This Boolean value can be used to tell if the `OK` or `Cancel` button was hit when the dialog was exited.
 If more return values then True/False are need back from a dialog then a `Dialog[int]` or `Dialog[string]` might be needed.

-There are a three main Eto class commonly used a a base class to extend:

-1. **Dialog[T]** - A standard modal dialog template that returns an argument when closed.
-2. **Semi-modal** - A special Rhino etension from the standard Dialog that allows the view to be manipulated while the dialog box is active.
-3. **Form** - a non-modal form that can be used to interactively within Rhino.

-This guide will only cover the the `Dialog[T]` class.
-The other dialog types are beyojnd the scope of this beginners guide, but may be useful in future projects.
+Note, this guide will only cover the creation of model dialogs, which require the user to respond before continuing the program.
+The other dialog types, semi-modal and modeless, are beyond the scope of this guide, but may be useful in future projects.

 ## The Dialog Form